• Tel: +44(0)1479 821248

 We also visit Mirador del Río Blanco, with incredible valley views, where we can find many different tanagers, and hummingbirds such as tiny Green Thorntail and beautiful Green-Crowned Brilliant.
 Back at Sachatamia Lodge we may have time to look for special birds including Giant and Scaled Antpitta, Choco Toucan, Scaled Fruiteater, Tanager-Finch and Club-winged Manakin.
 Other possibilities include Golden-headed Quetzal, Toucan Barbet, Masked Trogon, Golden-naped Tanager, Beryl-spangled Tanager, Strong-billed Woodcreeper, Black and white Owl, Wattled and Sickle-winged Guan, Bronze-winged Parrot, Sparkling Violet-ear, Andean Emerald, Booted Racket-tail and Long-tailed Sylph.

-DAY 6: Sat 14 September THE AMAZING COCK OF THE ROCK
+DAY 6: Mon 14 September THE AMAZING COCK OF THE ROCK

 We set off early to witness one of the most amazing birding experiences - the Cock-of-the-Rock lek.
 The males make bizarre sounds, flip about acrobatically, and display to the watching females.
 Here at the famous Paz de las Aves Refuge, we may also be treated to exceptional views of Giant, Ochre-bellied, Moustached and Yellow-breasted Antpittas.
 We also visit the feeding station with chances to see Black-chinned and Blue-winged Mountain-tanager, Toucan Barbet, Dusky Piha, Sickle-winged Guan, Crimson-rumped Toucanet and more.
-This is a memorable experience, not least because of the 'special relationship' between our host, Angel, and the antpittas, but we can't really describe it - you will have to see for yourself !
+This is a memorable experience, not least because of the 'special relationship' between our host, Angel, and the antpittas, but we can't really describe it - you will have to see for yourself!
 A typical and generous breakfast is enjoyed alfresco before we return to Sachetamia Lodge and lunch, followed by a final look at the birds of the forest before afternoon transfer returning to Quito for dinner and overnight at Cultura Manor Hotel.

-DAY 7: Sun 15 September ANTISANA ECOLOGICAL RESERVE
+DAY 7: Tues 15 September ANTISANA ECOLOGICAL RESERVE

 A complete change today, as we travel through a stunning landscape of open páramo, forested ravines, rocky outcrops and glaciated lakes.
 Antisana Ecological Reserve is one of the best places to see 'páramo' birds, amongst which the most impressive is Andean Condor.
 This huge vulture has the largest wingspan (about 10.5 feet) of any raptor in the world.
 Although there are of course no guarantees, you have every chance of seeing this magnificent bird.
 Other species of this elevated landscape include Black-chested Buzzard-Eagle, Variable Hawk, Black-faced Ibis, Paramo Ground Tyrant, Paramo Pipit, Sedge Wren, Baird’s Sandpiper, Cinereous Harrier, Bar-winged and Stout-billed Cinclodes, Black-faced Ibis, Shining Sunbeam, Red- rumped Bush-Tyrant, Paramo Pipit, Giant Conebill, and Spectacled Whitestart.